When is Doctor Who season 12 on TV? What's going to happen? Who's in the cast?

 The sci-fi series returned at 6.55pm on Wednesday 1st January 2020, aka New Year’s Day.

-Following that the series went back to a weekly Sunday evening release date (as it did in 2018), and the next episode (Episode 6, called Praxeus) airs on Sunday 2nd February at 7.10pm.
+Following that the series went back to a weekly Sunday evening release date (as it did in 2018), and the next episode (Episode 7, called Can You Hear me?) airs on Sunday 9th February at 7.10pm.

 What is the next episode of Doctor Who season 12 called?
 What’s it about?

-The next episode, called Praxeus, sees the Doctor and her team dashing around the globe responding to a series of crises and solving a mystery that somehow involves a washed-up naval officer, Peruvian birds and a missing astronaut.
+The next episode is named Can You Hear Me? and sees the TARDIS team stalked by a mysterious baddie (Ian Gelder) from medieval Syria to present-day Sheffield, while a voice from beyond the stars calls for their help.
+But what are the fearsome Chagaskas?
+And how will our heroes cope when they’re faced with their greatest fears?

-The episode is written by Kerblam!’s Pete McTighe alongside showrunner Chris Chibnall.
+The episode is written by new writer Charlene James alongside showrunner Chris Chibnall.

 Who is the new Doctor in Doctor Who?